Paul Goldschmidt Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .859, fueled by an OBP of .378 to go with a slugging percentage of .481.
-All three of those stats lead St. Louis hitters this season.

-- Among qualified batters in MLB play, his batting average ranks 33rd, his on-base percentage ranks 17th, and he is 39th in the league in slugging.
+- Among the qualified batters in MLB, he ranks 31st in batting average, 15th in on-base percentage, and 32nd in slugging.

-- In 27.4% of his games this year, Goldschmidt has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in one contest.
+- Goldschmidt has had an RBI in 18 games this season (28.6%), including eight multi-RBI outings (12.7%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.